opportus/storefront-aggregator/README.md

 By default, the available item types are 'Last Posts' and 'Last Comments'.
 Compatible with WooCommerce, you also can aggregate 'Last Products' or 'Last Reviews'.<br />
 The aggregate items are slidable and fully responsive.
 Thanks to FlexSlider.<br />
 Features a dedicated Customizer section from which you can switch color of all aggregator's elements.

+**Coming soon**
+- Possibility to display each aggregator to the page and its template action hook of YOUR choice.
+This will bring interesting perspectives...
+- Dynamically generated Customizer settings for **each** Aggregator including different choice of layouts and further styles.

 ## Extensibility